ns-LucyLu14/chat-app-project/README.md

 yarn db:push
 ```

-Run the app and enjoy! 🔥
+Run the app

 ```
 yarn dev
 ```

+Visit `http://localhost:3000` on your browser and enjoy! 🔥

 ## Chat App Stack